Person holding a credit card and utility bill sits at a desk with a calculator and a notebook.

 While using a credit card to pay for utility bills can be a convenient option that helps you earn rewards, you should keep some considerations in mind before switching payment methods.

-• Some utility providers may charge you an additional processing fee when you pay your bills with a credit card or debit card.
-You might want to make sure the credit card rewards you earn offset potential charges.
+• Processing fees: Some utility providers may charge you an additional processing fee when you pay your bills with a credit card or debit card.
+You might want to make sure the credit card rewards you earn on your monthly bill offset the additional cost.

 Best credit cards for utility bills